symphoniacloud/coffee-store-cdk/github-actions-prereqs/README.md

 * Either create a new Github Secret (org or repo scope) named `ACTIONS_ROLE_ARN`, with the value being the ARN of the IAM role Github Actions should assume.
-* OR change the Github actions workflow [template](/.github/workflows/buildAndTest.yml) updating, how `role-to-assume` is configured (e.g. you could hard code the ARN or specify a different secret).
+* OR change the Github actions workflow [template](/.github/workflows/buildAndTest.yml) and change how `role-to-assume` is configured (e.g. you could hard code the ARN or specify a different secret).

 ## 2 - If you've already configured Github OIDC in your AWS account, but need a new role for this project